ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 vehicleToOwnerMap = undefined;
 ```

 Barney becomes unreachable from the remaining key, `Bicycle`.
-Sure, I could've done `vehicleToOwnerMap.clear();` instead, and that would have the same effect.
+I could've done `vehicleToOwnerMap.clear();` instead, and that would have the same effect.

 This point about two joint owners of the reference to `Barney` is much more tangible with a `WeakMap`.